 You have no items in your

-Measure across your window for the entire length of the venetian blinds and then mark with your pencil where your first bracket needs to go.
-You may need to deduct around 10mm from your measurements to make sure your venetian blinds fit inside the recess snugly.
+Measure across your window for the entire length of the Venetian blinds, then mark with your pencil where your first bracket needs to go.
+You may need to deduct around 10mm from your measurements to make sure your Venetian blinds fit inside the recess snugly.
 If you find you need to fit outside of the recess, we recommend adding 120mm to the overall width of your blind to reduce any gaps that may let the light in.

-Prior to having your blinds made, you will have decided where you are mounting your blinds.
-You can fix them to the window frame, wall or ceiling but window fittings are not endorsed with plastic or aluminium windows, as the drill holes can’t be filled.
-Positioning often depends on personal taste, but venetian blinds generally serve their purpose a lot better (blocking out light and increasing insulation) if they are positioned within the recess of your window.
-However, if there are obstructions such as window handles and levers you may have to compromise and fit venetian blinds to the outside of the recess.
+You’ll have decided where you are mounting your blinds before having them made.
+You can fix them to the window frame, wall or ceiling, but window fittings are not endorsed with plastic or aluminium windows as the drill holes can’t be filled.
+Positioning often depends on personal taste, but Venetian blinds generally serve their purpose a lot better (blocking out light and increasing insulation) if they are positioned within the recess of your window.
+However, if there are obstructions such as window handles and levers, you may have to compromise and fit Venetian blinds to the outside of the recess.

 Click for image